Everyone ages 6 months or older is eligible for the COVID-19 vaccine.

 Learn more from the CDC: why getting vaccinated is a safer way to build protection than getting infected.

 Should I get the vaccine if I'm pregnant?

-If you are pregnant, you can get vaccinated for COVID-19 at any trimester.
+Yes, COVID-19 vaccination is recommended for all people aged 6 months and older.
+This includes pregnant people, breastfeeding, trying to get pregnant, and those who might become pregnant in the future.
+If you are pregnant, you can get vaccinated for COVID-19 in any trimester.
 Discussing the vaccination with your prenatal care provider before getting it is always recommended.

-The prenatal care providers at Vecino Health Centers are available by appointment to explain the latest information on the safety of the vaccines in pregnant women.
-They can help you decide if getting vaccinated is right for you and what to expect.
+The prenatal care providers at Vecino Health Centers are available by appointment to explain the latest information on the safety of vaccines in pregnant women.
+In addition, they can help you decide if getting vaccinated is right for you and what to expect.

 For the latest information about COVID-19 vaccines for pregnant women, visit the CDC website or schedule an appointment for prenatal care with Vecino’s team of providers.

 Prenatal care is available at Vecino Health Centers.
 Call 713-674-3326 for more information.